Ebazhanov/linkedin-skill-assessments-quizzes/spring-framework/spring-framework-quiz.md

 #### Q22.
 What is the purpose of the @ResponseBody annotation?
 - [ ] to validate the char array contained in a response to ensure that it is a valid character encoding
-- [ ] to generate a local byte stream from the body of a response that allows a request to scanned for security risks
+- [ ] to generate a local byte stream from the body of a response that allows a request to be scanned for security risks
-- [ ] to indicate whether a handler mejfhod return value should be bound to the webresponse body in servlet environments
+- [x] to indicate whether a handler method return value should be bound to the web response body in servlet environments
 - [ ] to ensure a ThreadLocal byte stream that allows a response to be encoded for reading directly into a socket stream

 #### Q23.
 How are mocking frameworks such as Mockito used with Spring?

 - [ ] Mockito will spin up a mock web service hosted in a Docker container that can respond to HTTP requests to mock out third-party APIs.
-- [ ] Mockito can use annotations or factory methods to create mock objects that may be injected into tests in place of dependencies.
+- [x] Mockito can use annotations or factory methods to create mock objects that may be injected into tests in place of dependencies.
 The behavior of mocks can be explicitly configured.
 - [ ] Mockito will create mock users to repeatedly perform requests against your Spring application to test your app's ability to take load.
 - [ ] Mockito will spin up a mock web service hosted in a Docker container that can respond to RPC calls to mock out remote resources.